TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/GuidelinesIntegrators/AccessPrivileges/Index.rst

 """"""""""""""""""""""""""""""""

-Besides the "Reports" module described above, the following two system extensions increase the level of security of a TYPO3 instance:
+Besides the "Reports" module described above, the following two system extensions increase the level of security of a TYPO3 CMS instance:
-"rsaauth" and "saltedpasswords", which became part of the TYPO3 core in TYPO3 version 4.3.0.
+"rsaauth" and "saltedpasswords", which became part of the TYPO3 core in TYPO3 CMS version 4.3.0.
 Both extensions are automatically activated (if possible) for new installations since TYPO3 version 4.6.0.
 It is recommended to manually enable these extensions if you upgrade from older versions to 4.3.0 or newer.

-"RSA authentication" (rsaauth) adds encrypted authentication for frontend and backend logins to TYPO3.
+"RSA authentication" (rsaauth) adds encrypted authentication for frontend and backend logins to TYPO3 CMS.
 This is a more secure solution than plain text frontend authentication or superchallenged backend authentication because rsaauth uses a one time generated public and private key pair.
 The password is encrypted with a new public key each time, before it is transferred over the network – and decrypted on the server using a one time generated private key.
-The rsaauth extension requires either an OpenSSL PHP module or the OpenSSL binary to be available to TYPO3.
+The rsaauth extension requires either an OpenSSL PHP module or the OpenSSL binary to be available to TYPO3 CMS.

-The second extension focuses on the storage of passwords: by using the "Salted user password hashes" (saltedpasswords) extension, you get rid of plain-text passwords or MD5 password hashes for user records in TYPO3.
+The second extension focuses on the storage of passwords: by using the "Salted user password hashes" (saltedpasswords) extension, you get rid of plain-text passwords or MD5 password hashes for user records in TYPO3 CMS.
 Due to the fact that MD5 hashes should be considered as cryptographically insecure, they are unsuitable for representing passwords.
 Using rainbow tables is a widely spread practice these days and plain-text passwords can be restored from MD5 hashes in minutes.